Sharp Brains: Brain Fitness and Cognitive Health News

 Her newest program adds an important tool to the emotional intelligence kit: mindfulness, a moment-by-moment awareness of one’s internal state and external environment.
 In a Building emotional intelligencenew book, Building Emotional Intelligence, which comes with the CD, Lantieri uses mindfulness training to enhance concentration and attention among kids, and to help them learn to better calm themselves.
 Building Emotional Intelligence comes with instructions that explain how teachers and parents can adapt Latieri’s exercises to kids at different age levels (five to seven, eight to 11, or 12 and up) and provides detailed explanations of each exercise.

 Lantieri’s project exemplifies the ways we can build on scientific insights to help children master the skills of emotional intelligence.
-As Richard Davidson, founder of the Laboratory for Affective Neuroscience at the University of Wisconsin, explained to me in Read the rest of this entry »
+As Richard Davidson, founder of the Laboratory for Affective Neuroscience at the University of Wisconsin, explained to me in [Read more…] about Resources to help students build emotional intelligence

 Update: Major Implications from Brain Research